Glass tile: Modern era

-Since the 1990s, a variety of modern glass tile technologies, including methods to take used glass and recreate it as ' green' tiles, has resulted in a resurgence of interest in glass tile as a floor and wall cladding.
+Since the 1990s, modern technologies, including methods to recreate used glass as 'green' tiles, have renewed interest in glass tile as a floor and wall cladding.
 It is now most commonly used in pools, kitchens, spas, and bathrooms.
-Although Smalti tile remains popular, small and large format glass products are now commonly formed using cast and fused glass methods.
-The plasticity of these last two methods has resulted in a wide variety of looks and applications, including floor tiles.
+Although smalti tile remains popular, glass tile is now also commonly formed using cast and fused glass methods, whose plasticity has produced a wide variety of looks and applications, including floor tiles.

 In the late 1990s, special glass tiles were coated on the back side with a receptive white coating.
 This has allowed impregnation of heat-transfer dyes by a printing process reproducing high resolution pictures and designs.
 Custom printed glass tile and glass tile murals exhibit the toughness of glass on the wearing surface with photo-like pictures.
 These are especially practical in kitchens and showers, where cleanser and moisture resistance are important.